mfthomps/Labtainers/docs/labdesigner.md

 command, where labname is the name of the lab you just created.
 The first time you run this for a given lab, it will take a relatively long time because it must fetch and build the entire Ubuntu container image.
 Subsequent builds should be faster because your local Docker system will cache portions of the build.
-[After a campus-local Docker registry is established, this step should be a lot faster because it will not require separate installation of Linux development environment tools within the container images.]

 The redo.py command will remove and recreate the container each time the script is run.
 And it will rebuild the container image if any of its configuration